Add the Incognia SDK to your app and initialize.

 The Incognia APIs have high availability

-The Incognia anti-fraud mobile SDK was chosen as the best fintech innovation and announced as a
+The Incognia anti-fraud mobile SDK was chosen as the Best Innovation in Fintech at Developers Week - 2021

 Access the Incognia documentation, designed by and for developers, to understand how to implement the Incognia SDK and API.